 - a.
 On May 1, 2024, and May 1, 2025, the large electric investor-owned utilities (IOUs) are required to report on electric line extension expenditures in the prior calendar year (i.e., January 1, 2023, through December 31, 2023, for the report to be submitted by May 1, 2024, and January 1, 2024, through December 31, 2024, for the report to be submitted by May 1, 2025) broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and upgrades to existing facilities, including (1) total electric line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), and (3) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects, disaggregated by quarter; - b.
-On May 1, 2026, and thereafter on May 1 of each year, the large electric IOUs are required to report on electric line extension expenditures broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and retrofits to existing premises including (1) total line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), (3) total electric line extension actual costs (refundable and non-refundable amounts), and (4) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects; and - c.
-Upon approval by staff, and consistent with Resolution E-5105, each IOU shall maintain a copy of the report on a publicly accessible website and serve the Uniform Resource Locator (URL) link on the
+On May 1, 2026, and thereafter on May 1 of each year, the large electric IOUs are required to report on electric line extension expenditures broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and retrofits to existing premises including (1) total line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), (3) total electric line extension actual costs (refundable and non-refundable)

-Rulemaking 19-01-011 service list and provide it to the California Energy Commission via email.
-After approving the reports, Energy Division staff is directed to post the URL for each IOU report on the California Public Utilities Commission building decarbonization website.
+amounts), and (4) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects;

-9. The proceeding remains open.
+- c.
+For reporting purposes, each IOU shall identify customer class categories (e.g., residential, agricultural, small commercial, industrial, etc.), and each IOU shall exclude standby and street lighting tariffs; and - d.
+Upon approval by staff, and consistent with Resolution E-5105, each IOU shall maintain a copy of the report on a publicly accessible website and serve the Uniform Resource Locator (URL) link on the Rulemaking 19-01-011 service list and provide it to the California Energy Commission via email.
+After approving the reports, Energy Division staff is directed to post the URL for each IOU report on the California Public Utilities Commission building decarbonization website. - 9.
+The proceeding remains open.